NiuTrans/ABigSurvey/README.md

 ## Team Members

-Ziyang Wang, Nuo Xu, Bei Li, Yinqiao Li, Tong Xiao, and Jingbo Zhu
+Ziyang Wang, Nuo Xu, Bei Li, Yinqiao Li, Quan Du, Tong Xiao, and Jingbo Zhu

 Please feel free to contact us if you have any questions (wangziyang [at] stumail.neu.edu.cn or libei_neu [at] outlook.com).